-There are many players involved in sustaining the GGRF including: Member States, the International Association of Geodesy (IAG), International Federation of Surveyors (FIG), UN Regional Committees, the Private Sector and Academic Networks and many more.
-Despite the important contributions made by these groups, there is a lack of global cooperation and coordination.
-This is largely due to the fact that geodesy once had a small user group.
-However, geodesy and the GGRF now serves a far greater audience than ever.
-Although the user base of the GGRF has grown significantly, investments in governance, technology and people have not kept up.
+There are many parties involved in sustaining the GGRF including: Member States, UN-GGIM Regional Committees, the Private Sector and Academic Networks; IAG, FIG and many more (see Figure 1).
+Despite the important contributions made by these groups, there is a lack of global cooperation and coordination, in particular between Member States and between stakeholders.
+This is largely because the geodetic products were traditionally only accessed by a small specialist user group.
+With the advent of satellites and computers, geodesy became truly global and real-time applications are feasible; hence, geodesy and the GGRF now serve a far greater user base.
+Investment, however, in the governance, technology and people sustaining the GGRF have not kept up with demand.